circleci/circleci-docs/jekyll/_cci1/environment-variables.md

 The name of the repository the pull request was submitted from.

-`CIRCLE_PR_NUMBER`

-The number of the pull request this build forms part of.

 ## Parallelism

 These variables are available for [manually setting up parallelism](/docs/1.0/parallel-manual-setup/):